greystonedevelopers/gmail-processor/README.md

 	-   mail_scopes - type string - set this as your scopes list see point above. example https://mail.google.com/ defined in // import "google.golang.org/api/gmail/v1
     -   save_process - type string - backend processes to call example -  HeadersParser|Header|Hasher|Gmail|Debugger
+    -   use_original_mail type bool - use this option to send the raw data straight to google. if false you have the ability to manipluate aything on the message
+    -   additional_body_message - type string - Basic message body to insert if you need one. if the above bool is false

 ## Example